 As an active competitor himself, Ira Hassad was of course very well aware of all of these competing designs, since they constituted the opposition against which his own creations had to compete.
 Like any good designer, he understood that the best way to evaluate a competing induction system was to try it for himself.
 Even before America’s entry into WW2 in December 1941, Ira had produced several examples of his fascinating twin-plug H.R.E.
 (Hassad Racing Engines) Special tether car unit using RRV induction.
-It appears that the onset of WW2 as far as America was concerned ended any further development of this highly original model, which never re-appeared after the war.
+It appears that the onset of WW2 as far as America was concerned ended any further development of this highly original model, which never re-appeared in any form after the war.

 Ira's son Jim has informed us that during the war years his father's enthusiasm for model engine design and manufacture largely evaporated as his interests became more focused upon high-performance full-sized automobiles.
 However, he still had a living to make.
 Accordingly, following the conclusion of hostilities in August 1945, Ira Hassad resumed his work on developing model racing engines using the FRV induction principle which he continued to favor despite his pre-war H.R.E. experiment.
 The initial result of his efforts was the 1946 appearance of the individually hand-crafted Hassad Custom 61, which was reportedly designed by Ira's good friend Bill Batzloff.
 Perhaps 250 examples of this outstanding engine may have ended up being made over a one-year period.
 The illustrated example is another of Don Sohn’s fine replicas.